Blog Post 2 - Exploratory Data Analysis (EDA)

 Ratings vs Sentiment Polarity for Top Keywords

 Next, we looked at the average ratings and average sentiment polarity of the keywords.
 The purpose of this exploration is to examine whether the ratings fairly represent the sentiment polarity of the review text (at least have a reasonable association).
 According to our plots, the keywords “great”, “nice”, “good”, “comfortable” have average ratings of above 4 and higher average sentiment polarities (above 0.3).
 For keyword “size”, the average rating is below 4, which means that most people post reviews of size when they are generally not satisfied (size too big, size too small).
 The average sentiment polarity of keyword “size” was the only polarity below 0.2.
 Other keywords tell a similar story.
-The ratings represent the sentiment polarity of the reviews fairly well. help Figure 9.
+The ratings represent the sentiment polarity of the reviews fairly well.
+Figure 9.
 Average rating of 20 most frequent keywords

-help Figure 10.
+Figure 10.
 Average polarity of 20 most frequent keywords

 Lastly, we look at the Boxplot of the ratings and sentiment polarity for the top keywords.
-Again, the ratings and sentiment polarity are related. help Figure 11.
+Again, the ratings and sentiment polarity are related.
+Figure 11.
 Boxplots of rating score by 6 most frequent keywords

-help Figure 12.
+Figure 12.
 Boxplots of polarity by 6 most frequent keywords

 Next Steps